Anna Faris: Mom and Unqualified (2013–2020)

 Faris and Mom co-star Allison Janney hosted the 41st People's Choice Awards, which were held January 7, 2015.
 In November, she launched Unqualified, a free-form advice podcast; along with producer Sim Sarna, she is the host of the show, which consists of interviews with celebrities and cultural figures, followed by personal phone-calls to listeners asking for relationship and other advice.
 Faris was inspired to create the podcast after listening to Serial, and explaining the evolution of the idea, she said: "I love to talk about relationships; that's all I want to talk about with my friends.
 And then I just thought, I kind of want a hobby [...]
 So I started asking around to some friends, and I asked this technical producer guy what equipment I should buy on Amazon.
 And I just started recording my friends when they would come over.
-And then with my dear friend Sim, we started flushing out the whole thing, which clearly there's still a lot more flushing out to do.
+And then with my dear friend Sim, we started flushing [sic] out the whole thing, which clearly there's still a lot more flushing [sic] out to do.
 It started out as a dinky hobby."
 As of May 2021, 249 episodes have been released.

-Faris reprised her voice-over role in The Road Chip, the fourth installment in the Alvin and the Chipmunks film series.
-In 2016, she had a brief appearance as an exaggerated version of herself in the action-comedy Keanu, and starred in the music video for the song "Hold On To Me" by Mondo Cozmo.
-In 2017, Faris voiced one of the lead characters, Jailbreak, in the CG animated comedy The Emoji Movie (originally set to be voiced by Ilana Glazer), which was universally panned by critics.
+Faris reprised her voice-over role in Alvin and the Chipmunks: The Road Chip in 2015, the fourth installment in the Alvin and the Chipmunks film series.
+In 2016, she had a brief appearance as an exaggerated version of herself in the action-comedy Keanu, and starred in the music video for the song "Hold on to Me" by Mondo Cozmo.
+She voiced one of the lead characters, Jailbreak, in the 2017 animated comedy The Emoji Movie, which was universally panned by critics.

-Faris published her first book, Unqualified, in October 2017; it was described as part "memoir […] part humorous, unflinching advice from her hit podcast."
+In October 2017, Faris published her first book, Unqualified.
 The memoir became one of the "top 20 blockbuster books of autumn," according to Amazon, and received a positive critical response; The New York Times found the book to be "goofily self-deprecating, casually profane and occasionally raw, earnest and blunt, like Ms. Faris herself," and The Ringer remarked: "Unqualified is observant, sharp, and startlingly revealing, not only about Faris's romantic history, but of the broader discrepancies between modern male and female Hollywood stardom writ large."